timholds/font-familiarity/README.md

 ensure some overlap of screenshots with scroll_height variable
 - want 1000 images per class
 - screenshots fixed height of 512px, scroll length 400 pixels
-    - scroll length < screenshot size is good to get some positional variation so we need 1000*40 = 40,000 pixels worth of text
+    - scroll length < screenshot size is good to get some positional variation. and we can looop through the text multiple times and the positions will be in a different place so we need 1000*40 = 40,000 pixels worth of text
 - font size of 24px with line height of 1.5 mean each line takes 36 pixels Number of lines needed ≈ 400,000/36 ≈ 11,111 lines